tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 By default Helm charts and container images are fetched from OCI registries.
 These registries can be found for most cases in the [openDesk/component section on Open CoDE](https://gitlab.opencode.de/bmi/opendesk/components).

-For untouched upstream artefacts that do not belong to a functional component's core we use upstream registries like Docker Hub.
+For untouched upstream artifacts that do not belong to a functional component's core we use upstream registries like Docker Hub.

 Doing a test deployment will most likely be fine with this setup.
 In case you want to deploy multiple times a day